 RotoQL also publishes RotoQL University, a collection of five free courses that can help take you from a DFS notice to a legitimate competitor.
 There are video lessons that introduce you to daily fantasy sports, provide basic strategy advice, and discuss sport-specific DFS strategies.

-An introduction of views would be an interesting addition
+An introduction of views would be an exciting addition

 The abundance of data in RotoQL is an all or nothing approach.
 It can take a while to become effective as you get a lay of the land, and there are no shortcuts.

 That's fine.
-It just means it could take a bit longer to become proficient.
+It just means it could take a bit longer to become proficient using their tools.

 But I think it would be interesting to introduce a basic view for beginners, maybe with fewer metrics.
 A simpler interface could help newcomers get accustomed to the layout more quickly.
 They could then transition to the advanced view once they understand how the tools tie together.

 You'll get out what you put into this tool

 For all that it offers, RotoQL does not claim to be a DFS silver bullet.
 If you do the bare minimum, don’t expect the software to make you rich overnight.